ewfx/gaied-t2-10-f5/README.md

 ---

 ## 🎯 Introduction
-his project (GenAIEmailClassification) consists of multiple Python files (for example, the main email classification logic in email_classification.py and maintenance tasks in maintenance.py).
+The project (GenAIEmailClassification) consists of multiple Python files (for example, the main email classification logic in email_classification.py and maintenance tasks in maintenance.py).
 It leverages several external libraries for tasks like text extraction, natural language processing, machine learning inference, duplicate detection, and scheduled maintenance.

 ## 🎥 Demo
 🔗 [Live Demo](#) (if applicable)